kilickaan/ShopsRUs/README.md

   "createdOn": "2022-03-13T12:07:37.439Z"
 }
 ````
-- Add Invoice using CustomerId and ProductIds
+- Add Invoice using CustomerId and ProductIds (Dont forget to add quantity of the product)
 ````
 {
   "invoiceId": "ABC202200000000001",